What's in a name? Tips for naming your new business

 • Rushing the decision - you have to work with this for a long time!

-• Being too clever - might just go over your customers head and lose interest
+• Being too clever - it might just go over your customers head and lose their interest.

-• Forgetting to research - check no one else in the same industry has a similar name or taken
+• Forgetting to research - check no one else in the same industry has a similar name or that the name is already taken.

 Important links